 Electronics

 The sponsor of this project is JLCPCB.
 They made that beautiful board for this project.
-For a few bucks, and in a matter of days, you can have a professional PCB on your deck, ready to solder 🙂 And if you don’t feel up to it, they can solder all SMD components for you as well.
+For a few bucks, and in a matter of days, you can have a professional PCB on your deck, ready to solder 🙂 Now, for new users, they provide up to $54 sign-up coupons.

 The schematic isn’t exactly mind-blowing, but that’s the beauty of it – it’s stripped down to only the essentials.
 While creating it, I followed the YAGNI (You Aren’t Gonna Need It) principle.
 It basically means that you should only add features when you really need them.